The Dark Side of Comedy and its connection with Depression.There have been studies trying to quantify where the psychology and magic come from.

 - Surviving a drunk driver accident pretty much saved her life…

-- Waking up one day with a tumor, and then many days later, it’s gone.
+- Waking up one day with a tumor, then many days later, it was gone.

 - The power of putting your life in “Phases” and knowing what to do next.